 The covenant was signed in September 1912 (as captured in another famous image from Belfast’s City Hall — see Betting Office).
 The mural above uses the text of the Covenant as a backdrop to a composite of Edward Carson speaking and a row of Ulster Volunteers, formed in January 1913 (see the similar mural First World War).

 Murals Irlande du Nord has a post comparing this painted version with the previous plastic version.

 In the old style of calendar (prior to 1752), the Battle Of The Boyne took place on July 1st, the same date as the Battle Of The Somme (in the new style of calendar).
 It is reported that some soldiers from the 36th Division wore their Orange Order collarettes into battle.
-In the image above, they defend their trench from a German assault.
+In the image above, which reproduces a painting by Carol Graham, they defend their trench from a German assault.

 Carson signing the 1912 Covenant is the second of the pair.

 A good part of this Enfield Street, Belfast, mural is in fact dedicated to Edward Carson – in the top left are “Sir Edward Carson’s family”, “Sir Edward Carson’s wife”, and “Sir Edward Carson’s mother” and below them is a photograph of Carson presenting colours to the South Belfast Volunteers (see We Won’t Have Home Rule) and another (to the middle) of “Sir Edward Carson being introduced to woman nurses”.
 In the centre are “Local women preparaing food during UWC strike 1974”.
 Other images include English monarchs Victoria (Queen Of Ireland, Empress Of India) and Elizabeth, Ulster 1914, and the signing of the Ulster Covenant by women.